jeremychiaa/ETL-project/README.md

 - The other datasets will be able to merge on the postcode column for analysis

 #### Demographic data from ABS
 - 2016 census data from the ABS was used to provide a picture of the population, by age and sex, for each postcode.
-The ABS data consisted of three csv files.
-Two csv's contained the demographic data in four year age groups, by gender and for all persons, and Postal Area (POA) classification.
-POAs are an ABS approximation of postcodes.
-This enables the comparison of ABS data with other data collected using postcodes.
+- The ABS data consisted of three csv files.
+- Two csv's contained the demographic data in four year age groups, by gender and for all persons, and Postal Area (POA) classification.
+- POAs enable the comparison of ABS data with other data collected using postcodes.
 POAs are incorporated into the Australian Statistical Geography Standard (ASGS) as a non-ABS structure.
-The third csv file provided the ASGS non-ABS structures which included POA classification and postcode.
+- The third csv file provided the ASGS non-ABS structures which included POA classification and postcode.

 Cleaning
 - All csv's were imported into Pandas as dataframes for cleaning.